General Questions

-Why should I enter the Arch Grants Global Startup Competition?
+Why should I enter the Arch Grants Startup Competition?

-Arch Grants is not only a source of equity-free funding for early stage startups, but it’s an opportunity to root your business within a growing entrepreneurial hub surrounded by a community of mentors, collaborators and resources.
-Arch Grant Companies receive $50,000 and access to an ecosystem of resources and support to help grow their business.
+Arch Grants is a source of equity-free funding for early-stage startups, and also an opportunity to grow your business within St. Louis’ expanding entrepreneurial hub surrounded by a community of mentors, collaborators, and resources.
+Arch Grants Companies receive $75,000 and access to an ecosystem of resources and support to help grow and scale their businesses.

 How is Arch Grants different from angel investors and venture capital firms?